Xqhare/neith/README.md

 Through
 Hierarchy

-## Datatypes
+## Data-types
-It supports only basic datatypes, floating point numbers, booleans, strings, as well as Lists.
+It supports only basic data-types, floating point numbers, booleans, strings, as well as Lists.
-Signed and unsigned intergers are excluded for the sake of simplicity, ease of use and a smaller footprint.
+Signed and unsigned integers are excluded for the sake of simplicity, ease of use and a smaller footprint.
 If you really need to use them, Neith is probably not for you.

 ### Types: